RyanLiut/ryanliu_homepage/docs/projects/SMM_demo.md

 1. **Access the Website**
    Visit our application here: [XSIM Website](https://app.xism2025.xin/)
-   > **Note:** We apologize for the unusual domain name—we haven't purchased a formal domain yet.
-Rest assured, it is completely *safe*.
-We also promise **not to store any data without your consent**.

 2. **Feedback Survey**
    After using the application, we highly recommend filling out our feedback survey: [Survey Link](https://forms.gle/hZ5dqueTyBAy9C7s5)